ULHPC/tutorials/README.md

 ```

 Start IGV and select mouse mm10 as genome in the drop-down menu in the upper left.
 Go to "File" -> "Load from File…" and select all three files that you have copied from the cluster.

+In the search box enter for example "Ahr" to check the signal around one of the genes highlighted in the paper.

+Pay attention to the scale on which the two coverage tracks are shown.
+You can right-click on the track name on the left and select "Autoscale" to adjust the range.

 TODO: screenshot of IGV